Swiss told to ‘be patient’ over UK trade deal

 “Switzerland has the best of all possible relations with the EU and Britain can learn from that,” Drechsler said, adding that Brexit would result in the greatest negotiations of economic policy since the end of the Soviet Union.

-On June 23, 51.9% of British voters decided Britain should leave the EU.
+On June 23, 51.9% of British voters decided Britain should leave the EUexternal link.
 Exactly how this will happen is currently under heated discussion.

 “For decades we’ve been working with contracts, treaties and regulations which we’re now all changing,” said the president of CBI, which represents around 190,000 businesses of all sizes and sectors employing nearly seven million people.